cgwire/zou/docs/index.md

 # About authors

-Zou is written by CG Wire, a company based in France.
-We help small to midsize CG studios to manage their production and build pipeline efficiently.
+Kitsu is written by CGWire, a company based in France.
+We help animation and VFX studios to collaborate better through efficient tooling.

-We apply software craftmanship principles as much as possible.
-We love coding and consider that strong quality and good developer experience matter a lot.
-Our extensive experience allows studios to get better at doing software and focus more on the artistic work.

 Visit [cg-wire.com](https://cg-wire.com) for more information.